faithvoid/HerculesDJ4Set-ReMiXXX/README.md

-# Variations of Mixxx/Traktor MIDI mappings for the Hercules DJ4Set DJ controller.
+# Mixxx/Traktor MIDI mappings for the Hercules DJ4Set DJ controller.
 ### This is still a work in progress to cram as much functionality into the controller as possible but all mappings are basically stage-ready.

 There are 2 variations of mappings to choose from for Mixxx: